hydroperfoxie/docs/src/building-a-page.md

 # Building a page

-A Steel application renders a specific page to the user at a time.
+A Iron application renders a specific page to the user at a time.